SunHaozhe/SunHaozhe.github.io/_posts/2020-04-12-time-series.md

 Spectrograms (时频谱) are common in time-series analysis.
 By definition, the spectrogram is the squared magnitude of the short-time Fourier transform (STFT).
 The Fourier transform (FFT) describes, for a window of time, the presence of fast and slow oscillations in a time series.
 We can do the spectral feature engineering by using the spectrogram as a base.
 For example, we can calculate the spectral centroids and spectral bandwidth which describe where most of the spectral energy is at each moment of time.
-One way to do this is to use the `librosa` library (other libraries can also be used, for example `scipy.signal.spectrogram`).
+One way to do this is to use the `librosa` packages (other packages can also be used, for example `scipy.signal.spectrogram`).
 Under the assumption that the temporal features and spectral features provide independent information we can combine them to train our machine learning model.

 ```python